MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 The following must be installed:

 - Visual Studio version 17.7 or higher
-- UnReal Engine version 5 or higher.
+- UnReal Engine version 5 or higher (the example used in this quickstart requires UE5 or higher)
 - Visual Studio Tools for Unreal Engine.
 See [Install Visual Studio Tools for Unreal Engine](vs-tools-unreal-install.md) for instructions on how to install them.

 ## Download and build the Lyra game sample in Visual Studio

-Lyra is a sample 3D game project for learning about the frameworks in Unreal Engine.
+Lyra is a sample 3D game project for learning about the frameworks in Unreal Engine for UE version 5.0 and higher.
 For instructions to download it, see the **Downloading the Lyra Starter Game** section at [Lyra Sample Game](https://docs.unrealengine.com/5.0/lyra-sample-game-in-unreal-engine/).

 ## Configure the Lyra game sample to use Visual Studio Tools for Unreal Engine

-Once you have downloaded the game sample, update `LyraStarterGame.uproject` to use the Visual Studio Tools plugin by following these steps:
+Once you have downloaded the game sample, update `LyraStarterGame.uproject` to use the Visual Studio Tools plugin.
+You can do this in the Unreal Editor from the main menu under **Edit** > **Plugins** and then find the Visual Studio Integration plugin and check the box next to it.
+But we'll do it by following these steps:
 1. Open the `LyraStarterGame.uproject` file in a text editor.
 It's in the directory where you installed the game sample.
 1. Add the following to the end of the `Plugins` section: